Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

 After the $k$-th disk encounter, the intra-cavity field is updated as

-where $\alpha_l$ is the total intra-cavity loss, including transmission of the output coupler as $5\%$ with roundtrip cavity losses 1$\%$.
-The circulating power after converging within the numerical tolerance represents ($\Delta P/\bar{P}< 0.001$), $u_k(x,y)$ represents the steady-state intra-cavity field prior to output coupling.
-The intra-cavity field $u_k(x,y)$ evolves sequentially, as shown in Fig. \ref{fig_3}(a).
+where $\alpha_l$ is the total intra-cavity loss, including the transmission of the output coupler as $5\%$ and the roundtrip cavity losses of 1$\%$.
+After each round trip, the intra-cavity intensity is evaluated as $I_\mathrm{l} = |u_k|^2$.
+The system is considered to have reached a steady state when ($(|u_{k-1}|^2-|u_{k}|^2)/|u_{k}|^2< \epsilon$.
+Note that $u_k(x,y)$ represents the intra-cavity field prior to output coupling.
+The intra-cavity field $u_k(x,y)$ evolves sequentially, as shown in Fig. \ref{fig_3}.